 This project will be integrated with ongoing studies or findings of past studies including project \052B Traditional Ecological Knowledge; project \025 Nearshore Vertebrate Predator Project; project \427 Harlequin Duck Recovery Monitoring; and project \159 Prince William Sound Marine Bird and Mammal Surveys.

 EXPLANATION OF CHANGES IN CONTINUING PROJECTS

-No major changes from FY2000.
-This is the second-year of this proposed 3-year project.
+No major changes from FY2001.
+This is the third-year of this proposed 3-year project (including close-out).

 PROPOSED PRINCIPAL INVESTIGATORS